Updated Date : 09.03.2023

 View What to Eat in Istanbul Article

 Many travelers think that Grand Bazaar is just a place for shopping.
 Assuming that there are more than 4000 shops inside the market and more than 6000 people working, and it attracts thousands of visitors a day, this forces the bazaar to offer the best food.
 On the way to Grand Bazaar, near the Cemberlitas tram station inside the Vezirhan, you can find the best baklava in Istanbul.
 Sec Baklava brings their baklava daily from Gaziantep, more than a thousand kilometers away from Istanbul, by planes.
 In a tiny shop, you may taste baklava that you will never taste in Turkey.
 Continuing the Grand Bazaar, when you see gate number 1, if you make a right and finish the street, on the right-hand side, you will see Donerci Sahin Usta.
 You may recognize the shop from the line in front of the place no matter what time of the day is.
 Here you may taste the best doner kebab in Istanbul again hard to find a similar taste maybe around the country.
-To the left from the Donerci Sahin Usta, the best wrap kebab restaurant Tam Dürüm, offers its customers the best wrap kebabs made out of chicken, lamb, and beef.
-You may combine your wrap kebab with the mezes prepared daily and waits ready for its customers on the tables.
+To the left of the Donerci Sahin Usta, the best wrap kebab restaurant Tam Dürüm offers its customers the best wrap kebabs made out of chicken, lamb, and beef.
+You may combine your wrapped kebab with the mezes prepared daily and waits ready for its customers on the tables.
 You will not regret tasting the delicious Turkish street food in Istanbul.
 There are many other places in the Grand Bazaar, but these three places are a must when you get hungry close to the market.

 The story about the Spice Market is more or less the same as the Grand Bazaar.
 Many travelers are having a look at the shops of the Spice Bazaar and leave with the idea that it is not that different from an ordinary shopping mall.
 For seeing the difference, you have to look outside of the market.
 When you see gate number 1 of the Spice Bazaar, don't enter but follow the street on the right side of the market.
 There you will see the famous cheese and olives market.
 You can see more than 20 different kinds of cheese and olives from different sections of the country.
 If you come all the way here, don't miss the famous Kurukahveci Mehmet Efendi.
 Turks are renowned for their coffee, and the most famous brand of Turkish coffee is Kurukahveci Mehmet Efendi.
 To be able to find the store, follow the smell of coffee.
 If you want to learn more about the spice bazaar, click here